Supreme Court to Hear Appeal on Juror’s Racial Bias

 Wading again into the murky area of how and when juror racial prejudice can upset a criminal conviction, the U.S. Supreme Court temporarily halted the scheduled execution of a Georgia inmate.

-The move came in September in order to hear the inmate’s appeal of a lower federal court’s decisions that evidence of a juror’s racially biased statements did not make his sentence unconstitutional.
+The move came in September in order to hear the inmate’s appeal of a lower federal court’s decision that evidence of a juror’s racially biased statements did not make his sentence unconstitutional.
 Georgia’s highest court had earlier rejected a similar challenge, and the state board of pardons and parole—the state’s only avenue for clemency appeals—declined to change the inmate’s death sentence to life without parole.

 The high court’s decision came almost literally at the eleventh hour of the night the inmate was scheduled to be executed by lethal injection; the 7 p.m. execution was delayed for almost four hours by legal wrangling and communications with the Supreme Court, which issued the stay to allow a still-to-be-scheduled hearing on the inmate’s appeal.
-The decision was not unanimous: three justices (Thomas, Alito and Gorsuch) dissented.
+The decision was not unanimous: three justices (Thomas, Alito, and Gorsuch) dissented.

 The African-American inmate, Keith Leroy Tharpe, has been incarcerated for about 27 years.
 He was convicted early in 1991 of the shotgun murder of his sister-in-law, who had been driving Tharpe’s estranged wife after she left him, taking their four daughters.
 In Tharpe v.
 Sellers, the Supreme Court will consider whether Tharpe’s trial was impermissibly tainted by racial bias from at least one juror at his trial.